Frogwares: Litigations

 The studio has encountered several disputes with its business partners.
-In 2002, the distribution of the game Sherlock Holmes: The Mystery of the Mummy was made by intermediaries who did not pay the studio honestly: Frogwares filed several lawsuits against them.
+The company released its first game, Sherlock Holmes: The Mystery of the Mummy, in 2002.
+Frogwares filed several lawsuits against its distribution intermediaries, claiming the companies did not pay them fairly.

 The studio then chose Focus Home Interactive as a licensee from 2004–2005 to 2014–2015.
 In 2019, Frogwares claimed Focus Home Interactive was not the publisher of the games, but a distribution intermediary that did not participate in the financing of games.

 The relationship between the two companies ended in a dispute in the fall of 2019 when Focus Home Interactive's license ended.
-The situation has resulted in the temporary withdrawal of most Frogwares games from these platforms.
-The development studio, who remains the sole owner of the rights, had to initiate new certifications and online publishing processes for each of its games so that they are available again on the websites concerned.
-The games thus reappeared gradually at the start of 2020.
+The situation resulted in the temporary withdrawal of most Frogwares games from sale.
+Frogware, who remains the sole owner of the rights, had to initiate new certifications and online publishing processes for each individual game to make them available for purchase again.
+The titles reappeared gradually in 2020.